 - degreased leather

-Acrylic paint is often used in decorative painting techniques and faux finishes.
+Acrylic paint finishes are often used in decorative painting techniques and faux finishes.
 Some great reasons to mix up a batch of your own acrylic paint include lower cost, better control, and lack of toxic chemicals.

 Get creative and whip up your own paint from scratch.
 You can even mix colors to come up with a uniquely custom look if it strikes your fancy.
 You’ll reduce waste and get to flex your ingenuity muscle.